pencer-io/pencer-io.github.io/_posts/setting-up-github.md

 ![github_verify](/assets/images/2020-06-01-21-23-15.png)

 Once you've clicked on the link in the verify email you'll end up here.
 If you're new to GitHub then it might be worth choosing **Start Learning** first.
-This will take you through cloning your first repository and doing some guided learning on GitHub basics.
-You can do this later, so don't worry if you don't want to do that now.
+This will take you through cloning your first repository, and doing some guided learning on GitHub basics.
+You can do this later, so it doesn't matter if you don't want to do that now.
 If you're ready then choose **Skip this for now**:

 ![github_whatfirst](/assets/images/2020-06-01-21-24-11.png)